 It’s hard to believe it’s only been a year since Chicago rapper Juice WRLD released his debut album ‘Goodbye & Good Riddance’.
-In that time he’s been named Top New Artist at the Billboard Music Awards, been on multiple tours and festival lineups, knocked GOATs Kanye and Drake off the top of the charts, dropped his sophomore record ‘Death Race For Love’ and become one of the current biggest rappers in the hip-hop game.
+In that time he’s been named Top New Artist at the Billboard Music Awards, been on multiple tours and festival lineups, knocked GOATs like Drake off the top of the charts, dropped his sophomore record ‘Death Race For Love’ and become one of the current biggest rappers in the hip-hop game.

 From humble beginnings starting out on Soundcloud to becoming an overnight success with his breakthrough single ‘Lucid Dreams’, twenty-year-old Jarad Higgins known as Juice WRLD isn’t wasting any time.
 He’s on a mission to change lives and heal broken hearts by pioneering the new-wave of emo-rap music into mainstream culture.
 The relatability in the pain and vulnerability he expresses in his rap verses is what gives the hitmaker such mass appeal.
 Debut album ‘Goodbye & Good Riddance’ is full of sombre sing-a-longs where he pines over a lost lover.
 His consistency to this narrative makes for a sonically-cohesive album full of emotional-filled ballads and bangers alike.
 Juice is at his best when he rambles off hooks about grievances of the daily grind, getting high, having your heart broken and just genuinely feeling confused.
 The melodic rapper accurately describes feelings that we all go through – moments of sadness mixed in with dashes of optimism for good measure.

 Just ten months later, he released his second album ‘Death Race For Love’, which went on to become his first #1 on the Billboard 200 Album chart as well as making him reach #1 on the Artist 100.